ArthurVasseur/CSharpIndroductionForUnity/README.md

 }
 ```

-**private** is an access modifier that is to say you can only access to this data / function inside a class.
+**private** is an access modifier meaning that you can only access this data/function inside a class.

 **public Vector2D(float x, float y)** is a constructor, it's a special function that is automaticlly called when a object is created.